 If you will be purchasing textbooks for your courses, why not buy them in Logos and take all of your class notes inside Logos so that you can easily reference them for decades to come?
-It may be tempting to say that you will wait to invest in Bible software after you graduate, but I am convinced that there is no better time to learn how to leverage Bible software than while you are in seminary.
+It may be tempting to say that you will wait to invest in Bible software after you graduate, but there is no better time to learn how to leverage Bible software than while you are in seminary.

 With the right resources in Logos, you will save yourself significant time and energy in the library that could free you up to spend more time with those you love.
 Further, you will develop proficiency with the software that will dramatically benefit your ministry upon graduation as you do sermon prep, counseling, personal study, and more.

 Knowing cost-effectiveness is a premium for students, I suggest grabbing the following:

 Don’t forget to sign up for the Logos Academic Discount!
 This will get you 30% off of base packages and up to 50% off of essential academic resources.

 I use the “Add to Wish List” button liberally on the Logos website to add resources to my wish list.
 Logos will email you and let you know whenever they have a special discount on any of those resources.

 Logos runs special sales throughout the year, including a fantastic back-to-school sale in August.
 Many of the resources I consider must-have are part of the base packages I listed above.
 Here are some others I suggest adding to your Logos wish list and grabbing them when discounted: